If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 But, for what you’re getting, the cost of McMaster Health Sciences is incredibly good value.

-On the plus side, you can factor in a savings of at least $1,000 for receiving the 90%-95% entrance award (keep reading to learn how you can get this!).
+On the plus side, you can factor in a savings of at least $1,000 for receiving the an entrance award from Health Sciences for having an average of 94%+.

 Or, if you’re a real scholar, you might receive the President’s Award, worth $2,500, for a 95%+ entrance average.